 - 2 cloves garlic, minced

 - 1. Bring 2 cups of cold water to a boil in a medium pot.
 Add tempeh and boil, covered, for ten minutes.
-Remove from heat and pat dry.
+Remove from heat, drain and pat dry.

-- 2. Combine all remaining ingredients in a bowl; mix until combined.
+- 2. Combine all remaining ingredients in a bowl or blend in a food processor.

 - 3. Transfer tempeh to bowl and coat in marinade.
 Let sit for at least 30 minutes in the fridge.